Salmon of Knowledge: Related mythologies

 In the Icelandic Völsunga saga (late 13th century), these motifs also recur: Odin, Loki, and Hœnir slew an otter that they later found to be Ótr, the son of the dwarf Hreiðmarr.
 The treasure Hreiðmarr was receiving as ransom was then protected by his son Fáfnir, who took the shape of a worm or dragon.
 On behalf of his brother Regin, Fáfnir was later slain by Sigurð.
 Regin asked Sigurð to cook Fáfnir's heart for him to eat, but, like Fionn, Sigurð tasted it and gained knowledge of the speech of birds.
 Thus he learnt about Regin's treachery and confronted him.
 Similarly, Saxo Grammaticus (Gesta Danorum, V.2.6-V.2.8, 12th c.) describes how Eric acquired eloquence and wisdom by eating the snake-infested stew his step-mother Kraka had prepared for his half-brother Roller.

 The motif is well-known in European folktales and corresponds to Aarne–Thompson type 673 (KHM 17, see The White Serpent's Flesh), frequently found in Central and Eastern Europe, but also in Scotland, Ireland, Scandinavia, in the Baltic countries and occasionally also outside Europe.
 As both the majority of fairy tales and the Germanic versions point to a serpent being digested, but not a salmon, it seems likely that the salmon is a substitute for an original serpent.

 In popular culture

-The Salmon of Knowledge is briefly featured in the 1973 film The Wicker Man.
-While Sergeant Neil Howie searches the town for a missing girl, he opens a cupboard to reveal a fish costume.
-The house owner says the costume is his and that it is The Salmon of Knowledge.

-In 1999, in celebration of the return of fish to the River Lagan, the city of Belfast erected a sculpture titled The Salmon of Knowledge but locally called The Big Fish.
-Each tile used to make the sculpture references part of Belfast's history.
-If following the local folklore, wisdom can still be gained by kissing the sculpture of The Salmon of Knowledge today.
+In the 1973 movie The Wicker Man directed by Robin Hardy, a villager dresses up as the Salmon of Knowledge during the May Day celebrations.

 In 2019, the Dublin-based Gilla Band released "The Salmon of Knowledge" on their album The Talkies, which takes its title and some thematic content from the folk tale.